Running Percona Server for MySQL in a Docker Container¶

 /var/lib/mysql in the container,

-which is the default data directory used by Percona Server.
+which is the default data directory used by Percona Server for MySQL.

 If you the Percona Server container instance